 Yes.
-High school students, who have a keen interest in science, may apply.
+Rising 10th to 12th grade students, who have a keen interest in science, may apply.
 Applicants should have some experience working with younger children and not be a stranger to making things.

 A CIT still participates in a program and is expected to help out as needed.
 They also go through training and attend meetings with the Lead Instructor and Assistant for an at-work type experience.
 Tuition for a CIT is typically $200 less than the regular price of a week-long session.
-It may also be mandatory to purchase the dining hall pass (usually around $65), as some colleges or universities do not allow outside lunches, when hosting summer programs.
+It may also be mandatory to purchase the dining hall pass (usually around $45), as some colleges or universities do not allow outside lunches, when hosting summer programs.

 8. Are all materials included in the cost of camp?